 That goes for both your intervals and how they fit into your overall routine.
 After all, HIIT workouts are hard — and it takes your body time to recover at a cellular level.
 Generally, runners want to cap these sessions at about three per week.
 But when you're just getting started, just one or two HIIT workouts per week may be a better fit.

 Between hard workouts, you can stay moving with low- to moderate-intensity workouts.
 So, if you do a HIIT sprint workout one day, maybe you do some light yoga flows the next.
 Or if you hit it hard with the weights, you could plan a long, easy recovery run for the following day.
 Setting things up this way can reduce your risk of pushing too hard and getting hurt — and can actually help your body better recover from HIIT sessions.

-Focus your HIIT workouts on days that you feel well-rested, well-fuelled, and have a good amount of energy in the tank.
+Focus your HIIT workouts on days that you feel well-rested, well-fueled, and have a good amount of energy in the tank.
 If you have a HIIT workout planned and end up not feeling great that day, go ahead and switch your scheduled workout for a lower-intensity session.
 Dragging through HIIT can be a crumby experience, and when your energy levels are low, you're more likely to let your form falter, which can up your risk of injury.

 5 HIIT workouts new runners should try